School of SCIENCE & ENGINEERING

 - Obtain a copy of the Association of American Medical Colleges’ Medical School Admission Requirements or the ADEA Official Guide to Dental Schools.
 Study its contents and make note of any changes or new schools of medicine that may have new entering classes (also see www.aamc.org or www.adea.org).

-- Prepare for the MCAT or DAT (you may choose to enroll in special courses taught to improve test taking).
+- Prepare for the MCAT or DAT (you may choose to enroll in special courses for improving test-taking).

 - Discuss your relative chances of entrance to medical/dental school with the PPH director and other members of the faculty who you hold in high regard.
 Be realistic!
 If your chances appear to be excellent, visit and talk to schools of your interest.
 Speak to their students to learn about the curriculum design and general attitudes.
 DO NOT take the MCAT or DAT just to see what it is about or “for practice.”
 The record of your test-taking attempts follows for ALL subsequent applications.